Linda enjoys searching for fascinating travel destinations, seeking relaxation and fun, and (of course) eating great food.

 Long before Martha Stewart became a household word, before Betty Furness promised that we could “be sure if it’s Westinghouse,” and even before Heloise gave us her hints, there was Mrs. Beeton.

 I first learned of Isabella Beeton several years ago when going through a box of old textbooks and notes that had belonged to my mother-in-law, Eleanore, who was born 100 years ago and entered college in 1933.
-Her declared major was Domestic Sciences (also known as Home Economics) and tucked away in one of her notebooks were clippings from Mrs. Beeton’s Book of Household Management.
+Her declared major was Domestic Sciences (also known as Home Economics), and in one of her notebooks were clippings from Mrs. Beeton’s Book of Household Management.

 - It launched a new genre.
 Mrs. Beeton not only compiled hundreds of how-to recipes—but she also presented advice for household management, elevating housework to the respect this critical function is due.